 5. Live Video Hosting Provider

 The last element you’ll need to broadcast live online is a live video stream host.
-This is the online video platform that will ingest your video upload feed from the encoder and deliver it (via a network of servers) to viewers around over the world.
+This is the online video platform that will ingest your video upload feed from the encoder and deliver it (via a network of servers) to viewers around the world.

 As you can imagine, simultaneously streaming HD video to hundreds, thousands, or even millions of global viewers is a demanding task.
 It requires a network of powerful, high-bandwidth servers.

-DaCast provides live and on-demand video hosting service to a variety of institutions, including schools and corporations.
+Dacast provides live and on-demand video hosting service to a variety of institutions, including schools and corporations.
 Our network uses the Akamai CDN (Content Delivery Network).
 Composed of over 200,000 servers worldwide, Akamai is one of the fastest and most reliable CDNs on the planet.
 Our streaming service is also competitively priced, and we offer a 30-day free trial.

-With DaCast, all broadcasters also have access to 24/7 support while they broadcast live online.
+With Dacast, all broadcasters also have access to 24/7 support while they broadcast live online.
 This can be a crucial feature for important live events; if you encounter a technical issue while streaming live, you don’t want to wait until business hours to troubleshoot.

 Filming a Graduation Ceremony: Setup and Other Practical Considerations